 Through her experiences and through the joy of raising her children, Natasha has opened her heart to many other opportunities.
 Since 2001 Natasha has sponsored and financially supported two children, one from Zimbabwe and another from Bangladesh.
 She has also provided support to organizations such as the Michael J. Fox Foundation for Parkinson’s Research, GK777, an organization that builds homes for the underprivileged in the Philippines, the Kiwanis Club of Calgary and KIVA.

-Natasha is fully dedicated to her success with her family, her work and her clients and believes that to share of herself with others is the greatest gift she can give to herself.
+Natasha is fully dedicated to her success with her family, her work and her clients and welcomes opportunities to help families achieve their dreams.